hyperledger/fabric/docs/source/CONTRIBUTING.rst

 cadence (see `releases <https://github.com/hyperledger/fabric#releases>`__).
 We are also actively considering adopting an LTS (long term support) release process, though the details of this are still being worked out by the maintainers.
-Follow the discussion on the #fabric-maintainers channel in Rocket Chat.
+Follow the discussion on the #fabric-maintainers channel in Chat.

 Making Feature/Enhancement Proposals
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~